brewster76/fuzzy-archer/README.md

   - https://github.com/brewster76/fuzzy-archer/issues/137
 - New norwegian translation (thx to @[Aslak Vaa](https://github.com/aslak47))
 - Added feature to configure gauge needle behaviour with null or missing data (thx to @[claudobahn](https://github.com/claudobahn))
+- New default symbol for shipped lightning chart.
+- symbolSize is configurable, even with a JS function (see shipped lightning chart configs)
 - Other smaller fixes

 New in v4.2: